-It would have been extremely difficult and risky to redevelop these applications from scratch, so companies chose to keep them around with the help of terminal emulators.
+It would have been extremely difficult and risky to redevelop these applications from scratch, so companies chose to keep them around with the help of TN3270 emulators.

 Take the case of Fraikin, an industrial vehicle leasing giant, who decided to modernize their whole IT infrastructure with Chrome devices (Chromebook and Chromebits).

 Fraikin got rid of most of their desktop apps.
 However, their core legacy business applications (such as booking management tools, accounting solutions, and customer databases) remained unchanged.
 Fraikin simply chose to modernize access to these applications through Chrome browsers thanks to a 2-tier thin client emulator.

 Unfortunately, that same study we mentioned states that 45% of the surveyed organizations feel that green screen interfaces hinder recruitment.
 Many claim that their end-users experience frustration when using these outdated applications.

 Understandably, younger generations have trouble adapting to interfaces that are nothing like the GUIs they are used to.
 However, the technology itself is not the only one to blame.
 There are efforts to be made on multiple fronts.

 For instance, perhaps companies could produce more comprehensive resources online to teach end-users how to use these applications.